ddhhrruuvv27/Marketing-Profiler/README.md

 The Census Income dataset has 32,561 entries.
 Each entry contains the following information about an individual:
-● age: the age of an individual
+● age: the age of an individual <br />
-● workclass: a general term to represent the employment status of an individual ● fnlwgt: final weight
+● workclass: a general term to represent the employment status of an individual <br />
+● fnlwgt: final weight <br />
-● education: the highest level of education achieved by an individual.
+● education: the highest level of education achieved by an individual. <br />
-● education­num: the highest level of education achieved in numerical form.
+● education­num: the highest level of education achieved in numerical form. <br />
-● marital­status: marital status of an individual.
+● marital­status: marital status of an individual. <br />
-● occupation: the general type of occupation of an individual ● relationship: represents what this individual is relative to others.
+● occupation: the general type of occupation of an individual <br />
+● relationship: represents what this individual is relative to others. <br />
-● race: Descriptions of an individual’s race
+● race: Descriptions of an individual’s race <br />
-● sex: the biological sex of the individual
+● sex: the biological sex of the individual <br />
-● capital­gain: capital gains for an individual
+● capital­gain: capital gains for an individual <br />
-● capital­loss: capital loss for an individual
+● capital­loss: capital loss for an individual <br />
-● hours­per­week: the hours an individual has reported to work per week ● native­country: country of origin for an individual ● the label: whether or not an individual makes more than $50,000 annually.
+● hours­per­week: the hours an individual has reported to work per week <br />
+● native­country: country of origin for an individual <br />
+● the label: whether or not an individual makes more than $50,000 annually. <br />